Last Updated on

-Now, let’s talk about how to use that microfiber cloth properly.
+Now, let’s learn how to use the microfiber cloth properly:

 So, you don’t have the confidence to get in there with the microfiber cloth or simply want to avoid touching your screen at all, you can use a PC builder’s favorite tool – compressed air.

-Compressed air is a PC builder’s best friend due to the fact that you don’t have to touch any of the components or get any potentially harmful substances involved with electronics.
+Compressed air is a PC builder’s best friend because you don’t have to touch any of the components or get any potentially harmful substances involved with electronics.
 It allows you to blast away that dust with minimal chances of damage occurring.
 This can be applied to cleaning your monitor screen, blowing that dust away without having to touch the delicate display at all.

 But won’t the force damage the screen?